athrvk/fomofactory-task/README.md

 Its bootstrapped using create next app with TypeScript template

+Frontend is served at `http://localhost:3000` ; PORT = 3000

-To start the frontend in dev mode, run
+To start the frontend in dev mode, run (in a separate terminal)

 ```bash
 cd stock-crypto-tracker
 npm run dev
 ```

+This should open the browser and navigate to `http://localhost:3000`

-To run the frontend in production mode, run
+To run the frontend in production mode, run (in a separate terminal)

 ```bash
 cd stock-crypto-tracker